-The advantage of tests in addition to benchmarks is that they are better at characterising model behaviour, and allow the exclusion of a model from application until it passes certain tests that might be critical for the application.
-Even though w2v2-L-robust and hubert-L are the best models regarding correctness and robustness, they fail several robustness tests that add background noise or use different recording conditions.
-Hence, they might not be suited for real world applications without further augmentations during pre-training, fine-tuning, or knowledge distillation [68]. w2v2-L-robust and hubert-L also fail fairness tests, which indicates the models might have small biases regarding sex and language.
+An advantage of tests in addition to benchmarks is that they are better at characterising model behaviour, and allow the exclusion of a model from application until it passes certain tests that might be critical for the application.
+Even though w2v2-L-robust is the best model regarding robustness, it fails several robustness tests, that add background noise or use different recording conditions.
+Hence, it might not be suited for real world applications without further augmentations during pre-training, fine-tuning, or knowledge distillation [74].